A Crown Jewel of Billings

 It"s the extra attention to detail that keeps Debbie"s customers coming back time and time again.

 “She’s become a tremendous resource for my immediate and extended family,” assures Judy Chapman, a business colleague and personal friend of Debbie’s.
 “My son works in Saudi Arabia and wanted a large amethyst cut in the size and shape of a life-saver for his wife, a symbol with special meaning.
 The torus cut (a gemstone with a portion removed from the center) is really only done by one gem cutter in the world and Debbie tracked the man down while he was on a buying trip in India.”
 Judy marvels at the ingenious lengths Debbie goes to make sure her work shines.
 “Debbie actually went to the store and bought a package of lifesavers so she could give the gem cutter the correct measurements,” says Judy.
 “The stone is so thick she had to custom-craft a bail (piece that attaches to the top of the stone for a chain to slide through) so she could place the amethyst on a chain.
 It’s a special necklace and looks like a lifesaver!”

 With a passion like Debbie"s, it"s probably no surprise to hear that she works six to seven days a week.
-It"s been that way online casino for decades.
+It"s been that way for decades.
 Her son, Nathan, and daughter, Cassie, pretty much grew up in the store.